tritemio/FRETBursts/docs/source/installation.rst

 interface like `SourceTree <http://www.sourcetreeapp.com/>`__.

-On **Windows**, install SourceTree and, when asked, select the single-user installation and to download the embedded Git.
+On **Windows**, install SourceTree and, when asked, select the single-user installation and choose to download the embedded Git.

 On **Mac OSX**, install SourceTree and configure it to use a system-wide Git installation.
 Git can be installed system-wide using the